Nature’s Variety Instinct Limited Ingredient Diet Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

 The Bottom Line

-Judging by its ingredients alone, Instinct Limited Ingredient Diet dry dog food looks like an above average dry product.
+Judging by its ingredients alone, Nature’s Variety Instinct Limited Ingredient Diet looks like an above-average dry dog food.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.